rv10guy/BirdWeather-Dashboard-App/docs/diary.md

 - Add image fallback mechanisms for missing images
 - Optimize the database for Raspberry Pi performance

+## [2025-03-15] Database Fix: SQLAlchemy Session Management in Weather Updates

+### Summary
+Fixed a critical issue with SQLAlchemy session management in the weather update process that was causing "detached instance" errors.
+The application now properly maintains database session context throughout the entire weather update operation, ensuring data integrity and eliminating errors during scheduled updates.

+### Key Fixes Implemented
+- **Single App Context Pattern**:
+  - Modified the weather update process to use a single Flask application context for the entire operation
+  - Eliminated separate app contexts for each step of the weather update process
+  - Ensured that database objects remain attached to their SQLAlchemy sessions throughout operations
+  - Eliminated "Instance not bound to a Session" errors during weather updates

+- **Scheduler Session Management**:
+  - Improved session handling in the scheduled weather update tasks
+  - Added clear documentation about app context requirements in the scheduler
+  - Ensured proper Flask application context management for background tasks
+  - Fixed the specific error with LocationWeatherConfig objects becoming detached from their sessions

+### Technical Details
+- **Root Cause Analysis**:
+  - Identified that database objects were becoming detached from their sessions when app contexts ended
+  - Found that separate app contexts for different update steps was causing session detachment
+  - Discovered that background tasks in Flask-APScheduler need special consideration for database sessions
+  - Determined that the "refresh operation" error occurred when trying to access a detached instance

+- **Implementation Fix**:
+  - Consolidated multiple app context blocks into a single context spanning the entire operation
+  - Used a consistent pattern for application context management in background tasks
+  - Maintained proper session lifecycle throughout the update process
+  - Implemented the fix with minimal changes to the existing code structure

+### Files Modified
+- `dashboard/utils/nws_api.py` - Modified the update_weather_data function to use a single app context
+- `dashboard/scheduler.py` - Improved session handling documentation in the scheduled task

+### Current Status
+The weather update process now works flawlessly without session errors.
+The scheduler successfully performs updates every 10 minutes with proper database session management.
+The implementation is robust and has been tested under various conditions to ensure reliability.

+### Next Steps
+- Consider implementing a more comprehensive session management strategy across the application
+- Add additional logging to monitor session lifecycle in background tasks
+- Look for other potential areas where session management could be improved
+- Consider implementing a session factory pattern for more complex scenarios

 ## [2025-03-17] Database Implementation: Successful Testing and Deployment

 ### Summary